Sanju0714/vehicle-parking-management-system/README.md

 ---

+## Documentation

+For a more detailed explanation of the project architecture, database schema, implementation, and functionalities, please refer to the ## project report included in the repository.

+---

 ## Author

 Sanjana Gorli
 B.Tech CSE | IITM BS Data Science